 Where practical, we endeavour to collect personal information directly from the person to whom the information pertains.
 When necessary, we will collect personal information from other sources.

 By retaining this firm for legal advice or representation, an individual consents to our necessary collection, use or disclosure of the individual’s personal information in order to properly advise and represent the individual.
+Such consent shall include the disclosure of personal information to a cloud services provider for the purposes of data storage and in accordance with all applicable legislation and current industry standards.

 It is our policy to collect personal information about individuals other than our clients in accordance with the provisions of the Act.